 The featured image of this post is based on a picture by Here and now, unfortunately, ends my journey on Pixabay on Pixabay

 The right answer in the Arduino universe is again: “None.”
 The reason is a bit different, though: “Because you have a bootloader!”
 However, the ATtinys do not have bootloaders, and sometimes you have to replace a bootloader (see previous post).
-So, once you get serious about embedded programming, you need an ISP (in-system-programming) programmer.
+So, once you get serious about embedded programming, you need an ISP (in-system programming) programmer.
 Now, it is, of course, enough to have just one such programmer.
-But then, over the years, I bought some, and I also built a few on my own.
-Let me go through the gallery and tell you, whether I would buy them again these days.
+But then, over the years, I bought some and built a few on my own.
+Let me go through the gallery and tell you whether I would buy them again these days.

 mySmartUSB MK2